jurassix/atom-javascript-refactor/README.md

 ```

 ### Contribute
-- please open an Issue before submitting a PR
+- Please open an [issue](https://github.com/jurassix/atom-refactoring-codemods/issues) before submitting a PR
-- all PR's should be accompanied wth tests
+- All PR's should be accompanied wth tests :rocket: